Renovic/Cuprite-OLD-/JOURNAL.md

 **Hours Spent: 15**
 **Total: 21**

-# Day 5&6 - Toolhead & More parts sourcing
+# Day 5&6 - Toolhead & More parts sourcing (Jul 27)
 I decided to go with an SLM toolhead for the best rigidity possible, and to have good clamping force on the belts.
 I designed a 3 part toolhead with the Monolith Belt Clamp and the larger body toolhead that has ducts and extruder combined, with an abs-cf extruder housing.